Current Students

 Ansha Nega is a doctoral student in Rehabilitation Science and a Mastercard Foundation Fellow.
 She is a faculty in Addis Ababa University and adjunct staff at University of Gondar, Ethiopia.
 Ansha worked for more than a decade in academia and has ample experience in community development programs through large-scale research and intervention projects in collaboration with national and international partners.
 She is one of the founding members of the Mastercard Foundation Scholars’ program at University of Gondar for the partnership with Queen’s University.
 Ansha’s research interest and work experiences are related to Community Based Rehabilitation (CBR) to improve quality of life of people with disability and their family, rehabilitation in post injury and chronic illness (Return to work and participation), special groups’ health at work, Occupational Health and Safety, and Ergonomics at work and in everyday life.
 Ansha appreciates teamwork, collaborative innovations and has a potential to explore new directions and excel existing actions.
 Ansha knows the heart of this partnership project since its inception that it can offer the chance to explore opportunities at Queen’s that can facilitate to advance ones’ scholarly and innovative thinking and to increase global networking.
 Ansha’s expectation is to get access to advanced knowledge and skills that can facilitate her action in academic world.
 On the way, Ansha can provide support to the program and Fellows so that their experience, throughout the study period, will facilitate the chance to explore and learn from Queen’s University’s action in providing advanced and inclusive education with internationalization.
 Ansha believes the collaboration between Queen’s University and University of Gondar is one of the innovative partnership to facilitate learning and experience bidirectionally.

 Ansha’s study experience at Queen’s creates an opportunity for her to learn advanced knowledge and skills especially in Rehabilitation Sciences and research.
 She hopes to learn more in the remaining study periods.
 Rehabilitations science by its nature is all about inclusiveness that can add value to learners to improve the quality of our actions in our profession that is education, research and services in an inclusive manner.
 Therefore, what Ansha can bring back to Ethiopia is not limited to the time after completing her study as there is a lot to work on and network to enhance her actions to serve her country and its’ people in comprehensive and inclusive manner that can add quality to it.
-That is her personal motive and it would be great if the MCF project provide necessary support to individuals’ aspiration accordingly to facilitate and expand Fellows’ exposure to experience and exercise their innovations, if any, than just focusing on academic exercises only.
+That is her personal motive and it would be great if the Mastercard Foundation project provide necessary support to individuals’ aspiration accordingly to facilitate and expand Fellows’ exposure to experience and exercise their innovations, if any, than just focusing on academic exercises only.

 Bilen Mekonnen Araya